 "Claro que sí!
 I was only able to do the two-week program to Buenos Aires but I extended on my own an additional week.
 It was a wonderful trip — just too short!
 It was amazing to have spent so long learning about the culture, the food, the people, the history and then BE there seeing it all first hand instead of on a textbook page or PowerPoint slide.
 Language major or not, every American college student should be required to do a study abroad.
 Just being in a different place you learn so much about the world's immensity and I wholeheartedly believe it makes a smarter, more understanding humankind."

-Aside from earning a degree and getting a job, what did you hope to get out of your time at SJC?
+Aside from earning a degree and getting a job, what did you hope to get out of your time at St. Joseph's?

-"I think SJC has already given me the gift of stability.
-At SJC I always worked out a nice schedule and knew exactly where to go if I needed assistance.
-Whereas McGill was another problem to add to my list at the time (in terms of scheduling, clubs, workload, being in a different country with different weather, currency, and culture) SJC instead allowed me to continue a good education while I sorted out some other business in my life."
+"I think St. Joseph's has already given me the gift of stability.
+At St. Joseph's I always worked out a nice schedule and knew exactly where to go if I needed assistance.
+Whereas McGill was another problem to add to my list at the time (in terms of scheduling, clubs, workload, being in a different country with different weather, currency, and culture) St. Joseph's instead allowed me to continue a good education while I sorted out some other business in my life."

-Have you been a part of any service activities through the College that were meaningful to you?
+Have you been a part of any service activities through the University that were meaningful to you?

 "I wish I had the chance to do the Nicaragua trip!
 Unfortunately though I couldn't make that work along with what else I had going on."

 Who is your favorite professor and why?

 "This is a hard question!
 I have so many possibilities.